 Those who do word studies think they can find a better word or phrase than the

-that parallels a verse with multiple translations or else lay out many
+that parallels a verse with multiple translations, which is often very useful.

-bibles each of a different translation.
-They look up a word in the Greek to find
+Some look up words in the Greek to find

 divide every word, yet sometimes we still come to the wrong conclusions;

-instead, we should try conducting a contextual study on the Scriptures, which
+instead, we should try conducting a contextual study on the passage in question, which

 usually yields better results.
 We get out our Greek dictionaries and lexicons,